seanmonstar/seanmonstar.github.io/_posts/tumblr/2010-09-29-samsung-galaxy-vibrant-review.md

 The screen is gorgeous.
 Granted, it’s not as bright as the iPhone 4, but I, personally, don’t really notice the difference in the Retina Display that the 4 carries.
 It’s Super AMOLED screen beautifully renders Avatar that comes on the phone, and the pretty wallpapers that come on the device.
 Contrary to my wife’s myTouch, I can operate with the brightness at the lowest setting most of the time.
 I only ever turn it up when I’m outside, and have my sunglasses on.
 The good thing is, turning the brightness to the max makes it very easy to see everything on the screen while boldly confronting the elements.

 It’s also a fantastic 4 inches.
 Which is, again, great for viewing movies, but also great at viewing websites, or just plain reading.
 Reading is quite the pleasure on this phone.
-I’ve picked up a nightly habit of reading from my Instapaper account<sup id="fnref:1"><a href="#fn:1" class="footnote-ref" role="doc-noteref">1</a></sup> before falling asleep.
+I’ve picked up a nightly habit of reading from my Instapaper account[^1] before falling asleep.

 I’m one of those people who doesn’t break his stuff: none of my previous phones broke, and I only have a small handful of scratches from dropping my Sidekick once or twice.
 So, therefore, I don’t have a screen protector.
 The screen still has no scratches at all.
 Nothing.
 According to more abusive readers, it seems to stand up to a lot of punishment.